frdkss/hsefriends/README.md

 HSEfriends is a bot created to help students of the moscow campus of HSE to find like-minded people.

-**The authors of the project are not responsible for the content created by users of the service.**
+**The authors of the project are not responsible for any content created by users of the service.**

 Bug report here: @uselessantiscript